melissadiep94/covid19-project/README.md

 ## CDC Data - Cleaning up the Data & Initial Visualizations
-1. First, we sourced data from CDC that includes the number of Covid-19 cases in NJ by county by month.
+1. First, we sourced the CDC API which includes the number of Covid-19 cases in NJ by county by month.
-2. To make the data size smaller, we filtered for June 2021 as our sample, and dropped other data not related to the research questions
+2. To make the data size smaller, we filtered for June 2021 as our sample for analysis.
+Per the API documentation provided, the new url became: https://data.cdc.gov/resource/n8mc-b4w4.json?res_state=NJ&case_month=2021-06&$limit=20000.
+We also dropped fields that were unrelated to the research questions.
-3. We created a bar graph to show the number of Covid-19 cases by county and ordered from most cases to least cases
+4. We created a bar graph to show the number of Covid-19 cases by county and ordered from most cases to least cases

 ![alt text](https://github.com/melissadiep94/covid19-project/blob/main/Images/CDC_num_cases_NJ_June%202021.PNG?raw=true)